|Home | Artist | Email||Artist/Portfolio||News | Links|

-The artist's paintings are intuitive expressionistic explorations, intended to capture a feeling, an imperfect memory or observation.
+Images in Hartman's paintings and photography generally explore colour, place, and memory.
+The intuitive, expressionistic paintings capture a feeling, an imperfect memory or observation.
 When an image is inspired by a photograph, the aim is to convey what it cannot.

 This website is intended as a small online portfolio containing samples of series work, mostly paintings and drawings, but also some non-series work, sculpture and photography.

 After a 1989 wilderness trip to the Arctic floe edge restored Hartman's artistic muse, she returned to formal fine art study for 3 years and from her 26 Lennox Street studio in Toronto's Mirvish Village she began the series work shown in this portfolio.

 The Lennox street studio, which she converted to Hartman Studio Gallery for exhibits, was her base for over 15 years.
 She co-founded the annual Bathurst Annex Studio Tour which ran until 2004 and regularly hosted interactive exhibits as part of Toronto's Artsweek Festival until it ended in 2005.
 In 2006, Hartman's paintings were exhibited in Yorkville as part of Toronto's inaugural nuit blanche.